 Harp seconded the motion.

-On this issue, the Board of Education split into the two camps that have been divided since the beginning of the process: Goldson and Harp, who have their eye on an internal applicant, against Joyner and Torre who want the most qualified outsider.
+On this issue, the Board of Education split into the two camps that have been divided since the beginning of the process: Goldson and Harp, who’ve eased the process for internal applicants, against Joyner and Torre, who prefer the most experienced outsider.
 One group didn’t want the other to tip a hiring decision by packing the panel.

 Goldson argued that the mayor should get extra say, because of the constituencies she represented.
 “She’s been elected by and reelected by the citizens of 30 wards in this city,” he said.
 At one point, Harp whispered to Goldson that he should remove the language because she didn’t want to be attacked about this.
 But on the microphone, she defended the motion by noting that the committee was just advisory, and that the school board would still get the final say.